THIS LEASE HAS IMPORTANT LEGAL CONSEQUENCES.

 PARTIES, PREMISES, AND DEFINED TERMS

-3. Premises: The property rented will be outlined in your contract.
+- Premises: The property being rented was identified when you booked the property online with Vail Butler which is made a part of this Lease and incorporated herein.
 When you book your reservation, the unit of your choice will be assigned but cannot be guaranteed when there are circumstances beyond our control.
 Although rare, examples are a house that is sold, changed property management companies, or a house that has unforeseen damage and is not rental ready.
 Vail Butler will make every effort to relocate you to a similar property.
 Vail Butler will issue a full refund if no property is available for the desired dates.
 Rates are subject to change based on season/availability.
 Rates will not be adjusted once a reservation has been confirmed by a member of our staff.
 Exact bedding/décor/amenities are not guaranteed the same as pictured as owners will often change items within the home.

 a.
 Occupancy of Premises: Tenant represents and warrants that Tenant has identified all of the individuals over the age of 18 who will occupy the Premises in Paragraph 2 of the Lease and that the Premises are to be used only as a private residence for those individuals.
 Landlord must approve any change to those listed as Tenants in the Lease.
 If Tenant desires any change or increase to those shown as Tenants in the Lease, and provided any increase is not in violation of applicable occupancy codes, those individuals desiring tenancy must complete any application and approval process required by Landlord, in advance of any change.
 If Tenant fails to obtain Landlord’s approval in advance of any change in occupancy, Tenant understands that this failure constitutes a Default as described in the Lease.